ReproNim/reproman/README.md

-# NICEMAN
+# ReproMan

-NICEMAN aims to simplify creation and management of computing environments in Neuroimaging.
+ReproMan aims to simplify creation and management of computing environments in Neuroimaging.
 While concentrating on Neuroimaging use-cases, it is by no means is limited to this field of science and tools will find utility in other fields as well.

 # Status

-NICEMAN is under initial rapid development to establish core functionality.
+ReproMan is under initial rapid development to establish core functionality.
 While the code base is still growing the focus is increasingly shifting towards robust and safe operation with a sensible API.
 There has been no major public release yet, as organization and configuration are still subject of